J-Sanderson/100-days-of-code/log-round2.md

 # 100 Days Of Code Round 2 - Log

+### Day 23: October 25/10/17

+**Today's Progress:** Looking for some resources for random dungeon generation.
+[This](http://bigbadwofl.me/random-dungeon-generator/) may help.

+**Thoughts:** I kepe on feeling really intimidated.
+Is too much going on at once?
+It's okay.
+I have this.
+It's okay.

 ### Day 22: October 24/10/17

 **Today's Progress:** Back to FCC's curriculum.
 The last of the React/SASS projects is the roguelike dungeon crawler.
 This seems like a big deal and intimidating.
 I'm trying to think of it as several smaller problems.
 Things that come to mind: